feldera/dist-design/approaches.md

    * Otherwise, if we didn't get any events, we're running normally instead of replaying.
-Block until we read one event from any partition in `step` or until we can read any number of events from partitions `workers` in `input[*]`.
+Block until we read one event from any partition in `input-step` or until we can read any number of events from partitions `workers` in `input[*]`.

-     If we read any events from `step` in any partition in `workers`, that's a fatal error.
+     If we read any events from `input-step` in any partition in `workers`, that's a fatal error.
 It means that some other process is running as one of our workers.